Who Am I?

 I am Carolyn K., founder and director of Hoagies' Gifted Education Page (www.hoagiesgifted.org) and Hoagies' Kids and Teens Page (www.hoagieskids.org).
 I serve again on the Board of Directors for SENG (Supporting Emotional Needs of the Gifted) (www.SENGifted.org).
 Are you looking for a Gifted Education Speaker?

-I am a software engineer by training and trade, with bachelors and masters degrees in software engineering.
+I was a software engineer by training and trade, with bachelors and masters degrees in software engineering.
 I didn't develop an interest in gifted education until a few years after the birth of our first child, when we noticed how different she was, and how the 'normal' path through education didn't seem to fit her.
 It took us several years to really understand, and we're figuring it out all over again with our second child...

 As we started to 'figure it out' I was asked to create a course on writing web pages, and later, one on web page design.
 For a sample project, I organized my then burgeoning bookmarks file into a neat, annotated list where I could easily find my favorite gifted references.
 This became Hoagies' Gifted Education Page, first made public in March of 1997, with only a single web page and about three scrolls full of links.